gir-yay/Automate/README.md

 ## Part 4

 - Delete epsilon transitions from an automaton.
-- NFA to DFA (not done yet)
+- NFA to DFA
-- Minimising an automaton (not done yet)
+- Minimising an automaton